 Education in Neuroimaging Award

-The Organization for Human Brain Mapping, is pleased to announce the Call for Nominations for the Education in Neuroimaging Award.
-The award will be given to an OHBM member who has made significant contribution to education and training in the field of neuroimaging.
+The Organization for Human Brain Mapping has established an award to be given to an OHBM member who has made significant contribution to education and training in the field of neuroimaging.

 To be eligible for this award, nominees are required to have made significant contributions to education and training in the field of neuroimaging.
 Please note: Current OHBM elected leadership are ineligible to receive OHBM Awards.